Jonathon Lacher

 Book notes: A Philosophy of Software Design, Chapters 1-3

 This is the first in a series of posts of my notes on the book A Philosophy of Software Design by John Ousterhout.
-Most of my notes are loosely copied quotes, paraphrases, or summaries of my ...
 Read more →

 Nov 29, 2020